September COVID 19 update

-The vaccine roll out continues and we continue to support people to access vaccinations at local centres, many having now received second doses
+- The vaccine and booster roll out continues and we continue to support people to access vaccinations at local centres.

-- We continue to maintain COVID secure practices within our services and support individuals to manage personal challenges and keep safe and well and work closely with families and professionals in this regard
+- We maintain COVID secure practices within our services and support individuals to manage personal challenges and keep safe and well and work closely with families and professionals in this regard

 - We have maintained supply chains to ensure PPE continues to be widely available for all staff appropriate to role and task, in line with government advice